 Eventually, team members stop giving the leader vital information needed to succeed.
 They are afraid of the public and private lashing or consequences.
 Who blames them?

 A leader who primarily ‘influences’ with fear is one of the most destructive people in any organization of any size.
-It can spread like wildfire and causes overall chaos – mainly due to barriers of communication of vital information.
+It can spread like wildfire and causes overall chaos – mainly due to communication barriers to vital information.

-12. Leaders Who Have No Desire to Lead
+12. Bad Leaders Have No Desire to Lead

 Many people do things for the wrong reasons in their careers, including accepting a leadership role.
 A recent article I wrote on why great leaders are born explains this in more detail.

 Many professionals accept a leadership position for the wrong reasons.
 Ultimately, they are not only bad leaders; they never grow to be good at leadership.

 More importantly, they are not happy as leaders.
 Being happy as a leader is a key to becoming successful in leadership, so assess your ‘why’ in wanting to be a leader.